Ne0kropolis/FutureGadgetLabs/README.md

 # Future Gadget Parking Lot

-The Future Gadget Parking Lot Application is a web-based application which provides the ability to create, retrieve, and rate parking lot tickets.
+The Future Gadget Parking Lot Application is a web-based application which provides the ability to new, retrieve, and rate parking lot tickets.
 The current version provides support for the tracking of multiple parking lots and pricing schemes.

 Future Gadget Parking Lot is a Maven based Project utilising the Java Spring framework with Resteasy Jax-rs services which consume and produce JSON payloads.